frourke/HybridEncryptionDotNet/README.md

 # HybridEncryptionDotNet
-Sample .net8 application to implement the encryption process in a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
+Sample .net8 application to implement the encryption process of a [hybrid cryptosystem](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

 The following settings are used.